0Chel1/How-to-mod-Screeps-not-just-change-values-/README.md

   };
 }
 ```
-Save and launch server an CLI.
-Don't forget to write a command in CLI system.resetAllData() so you can place your spawn on map.
+Save and launch server and CLI.
+Don't forget to write a command in CLI system.resetAllData().

-After restart place a spawn and write this command in CLI:
+After restart write this command in CLI:
 ```js
 storage.db['rooms.objects'].insert({type: 'structureName', room: yourRoomName, x: 20, y: 20});
 ```